Same-sex marriage in New Brunswick: Marriage statistics

 The 2016 Canadian census showed that there were 1,435 same-sex couples living in New Brunswick.

 Religious performance

-Bishop David Edwards of the Diocese of Fredericton voted against a motion to authorise same-sex marriage in the Anglican Church of Canada in July 2019.
-The motion to permit same-sex marriage was narrowed rejected, and instead the church synod passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to perform same-sex marriages.
+In July 2019, Bishop David Edwards of the Diocese of Fredericton voted against a motion to authorise same-sex marriage in the Anglican Church of Canada.
+The motion to permit same-sex marriage was narrowed rejected, and instead the church synod passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to bless and perform same-sex marriages.
 Edwards supported the resolution, later saying that "during the Fall, discussions will take place in dioceses across the country, including ours, as to how to respond to the outcome of General Synod".

 The Unitarian Fellowship of Fredericton, a congregation of the Canadian Unitarian Council, has been performing same-sex marriage ceremonies since the 1960s.
+Some other religious organisations also perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, and the Evangelical Lutheran Church in Canada.
+In 1996, Jim Crooks and Carl Trickey were married at the Centenary Queen Square United Church in Saint John, marking the first same-sex wedding in a United church in the Maritime provinces.
+The church was later vandalized by opponents of same-sex marriage.

 Public opinion

 A 2017 CROP poll showed that 78% of respondents in Atlantic Canada supported same-sex marriage, but did not give a figure for each Atlantic province individually.
 Nationwide, 74% of Canadians were of the same view, while 26% disagreed.